-The contract currently provides for a term beginning on the date of execution and ending in April 2000.
-Unless either party gives written notice to the contrary, the term of the agreement shall be extended for successive one-year periods in April of each year, provided that the then remaining term of the contract never exceeds three years.
-The executive is prohibited from resigning as an employee during the term of the contract except with the Board's consent or in some circumstances following a change in control, as described below.
-Following any breach of this provision, the Bank is entitled, among other things, to have the executive enjoined from working for another bank or thrift institution in Plymouth or Norfolk County or certain other areas of Massachusetts during the remaining term.
-The Bank is entitled to terminate the executive at any time with or without cause (which is defined to include deliberate dishonesty, conviction of a crime involving moral turpitude, gross, willful and continuing failure to perform a substantial portion of his duties and responsibilities, and in various circumstances required by applicable banking regulations).
+Each of the foregoing employment agreements has similar termination and change-in-control provisions.
+In each of the agreements, the executive is prohibited from resigning as an employee during the term of the contract except with the Board's consent or in some circumstances following a change in control, as described below.
+Following any breach of this provision by the executive, the Bank is entitled, among other things, to have the executive enjoined from working for another bank or thrift institution in Plymouth, Barnstable or Norfolk Counties or certain other areas of Massachusetts during the remaining term.
+The Bank is entitled to terminate the executive at any time with or without cause.
 Termination without cause requires the payment of severance pay in amounts equal to the executive's salary over the remaining term of the contract, plus continuation of employee benefits during such period.
-Such payment is not to be reduced by any compensation which the executive may subsequently earn from other sources.
+Such payment is not to be reduced by any compensation which the executive may subsequently earn from other sources

-Special rules apply if there is a change in control (as defined in the agreement) of the Bank during the term of the employment agreement.
-If the executive were to be terminated by the Bank other than for cause in connection with or within one year after such a change in control, he would be entitled to receive a lump sum cash payment (in lieu of his regular severance pay) equal to three times his average annual compensation includible in his gross income for federal income tax purposes with respect to the five most recent taxable years ending prior to such change in control (or such portion thereof as he was a full-time employee of the Bank), less one dollar and less any special bonus paid in connection with the change in control.
-If the executive were to terminate his employment voluntarily in connection with or within one year after a change in control for good reason, as defined, he would be entitled to receive a similar lump sum cash payment.
+Special rules apply if there is a change in control (as defined in the agreements) of the Bank during the term of each of the employment agreements.
+If the executive were to be terminated by the Bank other than for cause in connection with or within one year after such a change in control, he or she would be entitled to receive a lump sum cash payment (in lieu of his or her regular severance pay) equal to a multiple of their average annual compensation with respect to the five most recent taxable years ending prior to such change in control (or such portion thereof as they were full-time employees of the Bank), less one dollar and less any special bonus paid in connection with the change in control (three times this amount, in the case of Mr. Gaughen, and twice this amount, in the case of Ms. Jackson and Mr. Smollett).
+If the executive were to terminate his or her employment voluntarily for good reason, as defined below, in connection with or within one year after a change in control he or she would be entitled to receive a similar lump sum cash payment.
 "Good reason" includes a reduction in compensation, a forced relocation, material increase in the executive's duties, or a material decrease in the executive's position.
 The executive is not entitled to receive any of the foregoing payments to the extent that such payments would be considered "excess parachute payments" under the Internal Revenue Code of 1986, as amended (the "Code").
 In addition, federal legislation authorizes the FDIC under certain circumstances to prohibit or limit payments that are contingent on the termination of a person's employment with an insured depository institution.